the1lab/1lab/src/Cat/Displayed/Instances/Slice.lagda.md

 If (and only if) $\cB$ has all [[pullbacks]], then its self-indexing is a [[Cartesian fibration]].
-This is almost by definition, and is in fact where the "Cartesian" in "Cartesian fibration" (recall that another term for "pullback square" is "cartesian square").
+This is almost by definition, and is in fact where the "Cartesian" in "Cartesian fibration" comes from (recall that another term for "pullback square" is "cartesian square").
 Since the total space
-$\int \underline{\cB}$ is equivalently the arrow category of $\cB$, with the projection functor $\pi : \int \underline{\cB} \to \cB$ corresponding under this equivalence to the codomain functor, we refer to $\underline{ca{B}}$ regarded as a Cartesian fibration as the **codomain fibration**.
+$\int \underline{\cB}$ is equivalently the arrow category of $\cB$, with the projection functor $\pi : \int \underline{\cB} \to \cB$ corresponding under this equivalence to the codomain functor, we refer to $\underline{\cB}$ regarded as a Cartesian fibration as the **codomain fibration**.

 ```agda